naston70/jeremys-it-lab/23.EtherChannel/etherchannel.md

 (config)#switchport mode trunk
 ```

 These commands can be issued on both switches to join the Ethernet wires in port 1,2,3 and 4.
-Each line typically holds 100mbps but bundling them together could create a theoretical 400mbps.
+Each line typically holds 100 Mbps but bundling them together could create a theoretical 400 Mbps.

 Alongside the increase in speed there is also redundancy built in as one link can go down and not affect the link (other than a reduction in speed)